vvr-hub/locust-load-tests-sample/README.md

 ## Overview

 This project is a **Locust-based Load, Performance, Scalability and Stress Testing framework** for a **Mock API**.
-It simulates real-world API interactions for user authentication and (hotel) booking updates.
+It simulates real-world API interactions for user authentication, user profile photo upload and (hotel) booking updates.

 Please note that this is **WORK IN PROGRESS** and has got scope for improvements and expansion.

 ## Features

-✅ **Load & Performance Testing** for booking updates
+✅ **Load & Performance Testing** for profile photo uploads and booking updates
 ✅ **Scalability & Stress Testing** for user authentication
 ✅ **Realistic Think-Time Patterns** for better user simulation
 ✅ **Chaos Testing** - simulate API failures